This interview first appeared in the Crystal Palace v Tottenham Hotspur matchday programme – 26th April 2017

 With results picking up of late, a joie de vivre has returned to the Palace squad, and perhaps given the Eagles’ transfer dealings this term it is unsurprising given the je ne sais quoi at Sam Allardyce’s disposal.

-Sharing an affinity for all things red and blue, four Frenchman have planted their tricolours in south London over the past 12 months but it is the club’s original cross-Channel recruit who has been playing a starring role in helping his side pull away to the brink of safety.
+Sharing an affinity for all things red and blue, four Frenchman have planted their tricolours in south London over the past 12 months but it is the first recruit who continues to play a starring role in helping his side pull away to the brink of safety.

 Prior to Yohan Cabaye’s arrival in SE25 in the summer of 2015, Palace’s previous cross-channel recruits had been as chequered as historical Anglo-France relations, with the likes of Franck Songo’o, Florian Marange and Yaya Sanogo unable to set Selhurst alight.
 But now, the Eagles have five French internationals on their books, more than any other Premier League club, with the quintet boasting 134 Les Bleus caps between them, putting Palace behind only Tottenham Hotspur and Marseille regarding that statistic.